Match Mates

-Match Mates was an Australian children's television game show that was broadcast afternoon on Nine Network Australia between 1981 and 1982.
+Match Mates is an Australian children's television game show that was broadcast afternoon on Nine Network Australia between 1981 and 1982.
 It was produced by the Grundy Organisation for Nine Network's Children's Programming.
 Actor David Waters was the emcee.

+History

+The first episode of Match Mates was broadcast in July 1981.
+It was hosted by David Waters.
+Despite being well received by children in preschool, it is directed at children between the ages of 10 and 14.
+Alongside the Grundy Organisation, Penny Spence, who served as Nine Network's vice president of Children's Programmes, produced the show.

 Object

 Four children compete against each other playing a game similar to the adult game show Concentration that also had elements of Sale of the Century and the later game Hot Streak.

 Game Play

 Rounds One and Two

 Two different children competed at a time in each round.

 Toss-Up Question (Ripper Rhyme)

 The children were asked a "ripper rhyme" by the emcee.
 A general knowledge question written in the form of a rhyming couplet that was missing the last rhyming word.
 The first child to buzz with the correct word won control of the puzzle.

 Rebus Puzzle

 Both children were shown a puzzle board of twenty numbered squares.
 Each square concealed a picture (either a drawing or photograph) AND part of a rebus puzzle.
 The emcee also gave a clue to the rebus' solution which was related to the "ripper rhyme".
 Starting with the child who won the "ripper rhyme", each child chose two numbers, one at a time, from the puzzle board.
 Each number revealed a different picture.
 In order to "match", the chosen pictures must be related in some way to each other.
 If the pictures "matched", the corresponding rebus pieces were revealed and the child was then given the opportunity to solve the puzzle.
 If the pictures did not "match" or if the child could not solve the puzzle, the opposing child received control of the puzzle.
 The first child to solve the puzzle won the round and advanced to Round Three.